 First Nations Studies is an interdisciplinary program examining topics relevant to Indigenous peoples' realities.
 The program allows students to either specifically focus on Indigenous issues or to combine their program with other undergraduate programs.
 Students may select modules after completing their first year of study.
 You can mix and match modules from First Nations Studies with modules from other programs.
 This modular structure allows students to combine courses from various departments and faculties that match their academic goals and interests and also provides them the opportunity to achieve a broader knowledge base.
 The module selection is completed under the guidelines of the three year or four year degree that the student is enrolled in.

 Prior to enrolling in a First Nations Studies module you must complete:

 Upon completion of the above, you may select a First Nations Studies module and enrol in courses required for the module.
 The modular degree structure allows you to enrol in courses in other programs, departments and faculties and to customize your studies to match your academic goals and interests.
 This structure also provides you with the opportunity to achieve a broader knowledge base.

 At First Nations Studies, we offer three modules:

 The introductory course is FNS 1020E: Introduction to First Nations Studies.
 This course is a prerequisite for completing a Minor, Major, or Honors degree in First Nations Studies.
-A minimum grade of 60% for the course is required prior to pursuing an undergraduate degree in First Nations Studies.
+A minimum grade of 60% (70% for Honors Specialization) for the course is required prior to pursuing an undergraduate degree in First Nations Studies.